Coming This Spring…

 Merriam-Webster Logo

-See if you can find all the words related to finding artifacts.
+See if you can figure out how all the words fit into the grid.

 O